 It was also called so because an appeal to the book was final – a decision based upon the contents of the book could not be reversed.

 The original Domesday Book, as compiled under William the Conqueror, remained with the Norman kings for many centuries.
-The actual book comprised of two books – a main, larger volume and smaller volume.
+The actual book is comprised of two books – a main larger volume, and a smaller volume.

 It was a part of the royal treasury from the 11th to 13th centuries.
 In the 13th century, the Treasury moved from Winchester to Westminster and the book went with it.